bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 [^fn197]: \<sidenote\> See <http://catalog.mit.edu/mit/research/mit-media-lab/>

-[^fn198]: Beyond reporting requirements which as we'll see are thick strings indeed
+[^fn198]: Beyond reporting requirements which as we'll see are thick strings indeed.

 [^fn199]: Of course, the government is composed of individuals who all have their own agendas and geographies.

 [^fn200]: \<sidenote\> See [How to access 'America's Seed Fund,' the $3 billion SBIR program](https://techcrunch.com/2020/08/07/how-to-access-americas-seed-fund-the-3-billion-sbir-program/)

-[^fn201]: This is why unrestricted money is like gold for professors
+[^fn201]: This is why unrestricted money is like gold for professors.

 [^fn202]: \<sidenote\> Including Intuitive Surgical, E-Trade, Symantec, etc. See t[his Wikipedia page ](https://en.wikipedia.org/wiki/List_of_SRI_International_spin-offs)for a full list.